axonivy-market/portal/Documentation/PortalDocumentation/source/portal-documentation/installation/index.rst

 If you use hide task/case feature, you need to follow these steps:

-1. Deploy this project
+1. Deploy this project :download:`MigrateHiddenTaskCase.iar <documents/MigrateHiddenTaskCase.iar>`
-   MigrateHiddenTaskCase.iar
    to all your portal applications.
-2. In each application, run start process MigrateHiddenTaskCase to migrate.
+2. In each application, run start process ``MigrateHiddenTaskCase``  to migrate.
 3. It's optional to clean up redundant data.
-After migration finishes successfully, run start process RemoveHideAdditionalProperty in each application to clean up HIDE additional property.
+After migration finishes successfully, run start process  ``RemoveHideAdditionalProperty``  in each application to clean up HIDE additional property.
 It will delete HIDE additional property of all tasks and cases in current application, so be careful with it.

 Migrate 7.1.0 to 7.2.0
 ----------------------